-Here we go with another dish I have been working on for a while, fish tacos are something us Brits hear about on American television but rarely see on our menus but hot on the heels of my chicken fajitas it was one I wanted to put my spin on.
+Here we go with another dish I have been working on for a while.
+Fish tacos are something us Brits hear about on American television but rarely see on our menus.
+But hot on the heels of my chicken fajitas it was one I wanted to put my spin on.

-Naturally, I had to make sure I bought enough to experiment with but was then really careful not to mess up so I had to dip into my drinking stash.
+Naturally, I had to make sure I bought enough to experiment with.
+But was then really careful not to mess up so I had to dip into my drinking stash.

-I chose a Belgian Weissbeer for my fish tacos and more specifically a Leffe Blonde a beer I am rather partial to a glass or several of but one that adds a fabulous floral flavour to the batter.
+I chose a Belgian Weissbeer for my fish tacos and more specifically a Leffe Blonde a beer.
+One that I am rather partial to a glass or several of, but also one that adds a fabulous floral flavour to the batter.

-Speaking of beer as I am writing this last paragraph prior to posting a week after I prepared this recipe, I have been working at getting ahead as my Mother in Law is visiting at the moment.
+Speaking of beer as I am writing this last paragraph prior to posting a week after I prepared this recipe.
+I have been working at getting ahead as my Mother in Law is visiting at the moment.

-Besides drinking we have a pretty full program of site seeing, relaxing and even a bit of sport (spectating only naturally) we are about half way through and if you are curious what I get up to for fun in Hungary besides cooking and gardening maybe you should check out my Instagram feed.
+Besides drinking we have a pretty full program of site seeing, relaxing and even a bit of sport (spectating only naturally).
+We are about half way through and if you are curious what I get up to for fun in Hungary besides cooking and gardening maybe you should check out my Instagram feed.